Sunday, June 27, 2010

 11 Malta

 B: It’s interesting (or perhaps hypocritical on my part) that I have less time for the more obvious anthem when it follows on the heels of the Belgian entry.
 And I think it’s because My Dream isn’t couched in the same personal terms, ironically.
-The intimacy which draws you in to Me And My Guitar is missing here, and the result is just… meh.
+The intimacy which draws you in to Me and My Guitar is missing here, and the result is just meh.

 A: Meh with the requisite symphonic pretensions.

 V: Meh with a seagull.
-That said, I was sure Thea had sung this into the final: she’s note-perfect, and does this endearing little thing whenever the opportunity presents itself of squinting her otherwise crossed eyes and giving a little smile at the end of a line.
+That said, I was sure Thea had sung this into the final: she’s note-perfect, and does this endearing little thing whenever the opportunity presents itself of squinting her eyes and giving a little smile at the end of a line.
 Even the pyrotechnics are effective for being so understated.

 12 Albania